Questions About MPCSD's Reopening Scenarios

 Q: What if I do not feel comfortable sending my child to school in person?

 A: Parents who choose not to send their child(ren) to school will not be prevented from or judged for doing so.
-A 100% Distance Learning option will be available to families that choose not to send their children to school in person.
-Distance Learning will be facilitated by MPCSD teachers and staff in grade-level specific groupings across the district and facilitated by the District’s Educational Services Department.
-Parents with students enrolled in Spanish Immersion in the primary grades (kindergarten through second) are strongly encouraged to choose the Alternating Week Blended Learning program as the core Distance Learning program is only able to be provided in English-only.
+A 100% Distance Learning option (the Virtual Academy) will be available to families that choose not to send their children to school in person.
+Distance Learning will be facilitated by MPCSD teachers and staff in grade-level specific groupings across the district and facilitated by the District’s Educational Services Department, and led by Principal Theresa Fox.

 Q: If I enroll my child in the 100% Distance Learning model, can I switch into the Alternating Week Blended Learning model?